DevAbishek/Checkmate/README.md

 # Checkmate
-This is the source code of goenkancheckmate.gq
+Website for registerations of chess competition